 For students who choose to be tested for all STIs, their results come back in one week.
 For those who choose not to be tested for Syphilis and therefore do not have blood drawn, they will be given the option to test for HIV with an instant 1-minute test which requires a finger-stick.
 These instant 1-minute test results are given to students immediately and in a confidential manner.
 Students can call Marion County Health Department, Monday-Friday, 9:00 AM – 5:00 PM, at (317) 221-8300 or access their results online at marionhealth.org and clicking “My MCPHD Health.”
 If calling, state the following: "I am calling to get the results of my recent testing done at Butler University."
 Helpful Hint: You might consider creating a reminder in your phone for one week after testing in order to remind yourself to call or check online for your results.

 5. How often should I get tested?

 6. Does Health Services offer STI testing outside of GYT Tuesdays?

-Health Services offers STI testing, education and treatment by appointment for students during normal business hours.
-These are regular appointments scheduled with a nurse or other medical provider, regular charges will apply.
-Appointments can be scheduled by calling (317) 940-9385 or on the MyHealth.Butler.edu secure web portal.
+Health Services offers STI testing, education, and treatment by appointment with a medical provider during normal business hours.
+Regular charges will apply.
+To schedule an appointment, call (317) 940-9385 or visit MyHealth.Butler.edu secure web portal.

-The Damien Center also offers free testing for Gonorrhea, Chlamydia, Syphilis, Trichomoniasis, and HIV and is located at:
+The Damien Center offers free testing for Gonorrhea, Chlamydia, Syphilis, and HIV.

 26 N. Arsenal Ave.